StuartCox3107/meetings-reimagined/README.md

 * Richard Wells_lead for the README Deployment section
 * Basic code for translucent panel taken from CI Love Running mini-project
-* Code for image carousel control taken directly from Bootstrap example code
+* Code for image carousel control and navbar toggler taken directly from Bootstrap example code
 * Modal for form sending pop-up taken from WS3 Schools
 * Images: Warehouse images are owned images, all other images from Shutterstock paid account